raphaelDkhn/awesome-stwo/README.md

 _Projects using STWO for proof generation._

 - [Keth](https://github.com/kkrt-labs/keth) - An open-source proving backend for the Ethereum Execution Layer built with on Starkware's provable VM, Cairo.
-- [LuminAIR](https://github.com/gizatechxyz/LuminAIR) - An open-source Machine Learning framework that leverages STWO to ensure the integrity of computational graphs.
 - [VEX](https://github.com/trade-vex/vex-prover) - A fast provable orderbook that reduces the entire order matching engine to hash operations.
 Implemented in STWO

 ## ZK-VMs